2019 WWE Wrestlemania 35: Start time, how to watch, date, match card, WWE Network and more

 Match card

-- Raw Women's Championship match: Ronda Rousey vs. Becky Lynch vs. Charlotte Flair
+- Raw Women's Championship and Smackdown Women's Championship match: Ronda Rousey vs. Becky Lynch vs. Charlotte Flair (winner takes all match)

 - WWE Championship match: Daniel Bryan vs. Kofi Kingston